 The charter’s content mainly revolved around the fight between modern education systems against its bourgeois and feudal counterpart; protecting the legitimate substantial and mental rights of everyone involved in the educational field.

 From the 26th to 30th of August 1957, FISE had 57 countries in total participations, including Vietnam.
-In the end, Vietnam decided to choose November 20th annually as its Teachers’ Day.
+In the end, Vietnam decided to choose November 20th annually as our country’s Teachers’ Day.

 On November 20th 1982, the first nationwide celebration was grandly held in Vietnam.
 From that day on, the particular 20th has become one of the most traditional and important days for the country education sector, honoring every single individual that has contributed to the development of said sector and their achievements to grow the new future, their students.